-Zubr Class (Pomornik), Russian Federation
+Zubr Class (Pomornik), Russia

 The Zubr Class air cushion landing craft is built by Almaz Shipbuilding in St Petersburg.
 Three Zubr Class vessels have been in service with the Russian Navy since 1988, built by Almaz.
 Two vessels are in the Ukrainian Navy, built by Morye Shipbuilding.